dmtrydev/dmtrydev/README.md

 ## hi there 👋

-i’m dmitry, a full-stack developer focused on building clear and user-friendly interfaces.

-currently working on cortexneo — an early-stage medtech project exploring ai-based healthcare solutions.

-i enjoy turning complex ideas into simple and understandable digital products.
-interested in product thinking, ux, and early-stage startups.

-based in kazan, russia.
-open to collaborations and product-driven projects 🤝
+Full-stack developer: building bridges between complex ideas and simple products 🌉 Creating cortexneo — an AI medtech project changing the face of medicine 🩺 Obsessed with product thinking and human-centered UX ✨ Open to collaborations on product-driven projects 🤝

 my project in [twitter/x](https://x.com/cortexneomt)